 “Team player” is probably one of the biggest buzzwords in HR and recruiting.
-In 9 out of 10 job descriptions, you will find the requirement of being a team player.
+In nine out of 10 job descriptions, you will find the requirement of being a team player.
 Managers want to have true team players in their team.
-Strong team player skills are used in performance reviews.
+Strong teammate skills are used in performance reviews.
 But, what does being a team player really mean?
 Yes, a team player performs well in a team, but if we break that down, what does it really consist of?

 A good team player communicates constructively.

 Great teammates are not afraid to express their opinion and ideas but always do so with respect and in a positive, confident manner.

 A good teammate is transparent and shares openly.

 Good teammates share the information, knowledge, and experience they have and take the initiative to keep the rest of the team informed.
 They don’t keep important information to themselves just so they can individually progress.
 And they don’t consider information as power and therefore keep it to them.

 A good teammate is always ready to help.

 Collaborating is working with the rest of the team to achieve a job.
 Good team players collaborate by nature.
 They might have different opinions or different ways of working than the rest of the team, but they will find a way to overcome these differences and work together.
 Good teammates offer help when they see somebody needs it and always respond to requests for support.